ppy/osu-wiki/wiki/Announcement_messages/en.md

 - The 1024 character limit instead of 450
 - Markdown syntax support[^note-images] for text formatting
 - Delivery to multiple users at once
-- Ability to bypass the `block private messages from people not on your friends list` setting.
+- Ability to bypass the `block private messages from people not on your friends list` setting
-- Normal users cannot reply to announcement messages.
+- Normal users cannot reply to announcement messages

 ## Eligibility